bia-cant-code/bedrock-automate-sales-match/README.md

 # Using Amazon Bedrock to build a simple automation system

-This repository contains a step-by-step guide and code samples build a simple automataion system powered by Generative AI to match new customers to relevant pricing plans in sales.
+This repository contains a step-by-step guide and code samples to build a simple automataion system powered by Generative AI to match new customers to relevant pricing plans in sales.

 ## What are we building
+This repo details the setup process for an Amazon Bedrock agent on AWS, which will include setting up a S3 bucket, a knowledge base, an action group, and a Lambda function.
+We will use the Streamlit framework for the user interface.
+The agent is built to identify the industry type from a website URL, find the best pricing plan from the knowledge base, and can also send emails if required.

 ## Architecture